Changissnz/nu_merchant_principal/README.md

 (inactive) variable.

-An example of group-directed deception is shown in diagrams ASOC3(1-4), and there are a few attributes to it that does not have to be present in other instances of this kind of deception.
+An example of group-directed deception is shown in diagrams ASOC3(1-4), and there are a few attributes to it that do not have to be present in other instances of this kind of deception.
 For one, the optimal methodology that adversary
 $A$ chooses to execute a specific vulnerability coincides with